danielfrg/danielfrg.com/content/articles/2012/10/making-your-own-ddns-with-django-and-appfog.md

 Title: Making your own DDNS with Django and AppFog
+Slug: making-your-own-ddns-with-django-and-appfog
 Date: 2012-10-20 21:45
+Tags: appFog,DDNS,django,python
-Author: dfrodriguez143
+Author: Daniel Rodriguez
-Category: Cloud, Django, Python
-Tags: AppFog, DDNS, Django, Python
-Slug: making-your-own-ddns-with-django-and-appfog

 I love web-apps as the data is always in sync magically via the cloud, but sometimes I just need to access my computer via remote access to use